Renting vs Purchasing a Home

 What Assistance Can I Get When Renting?

-The Department of Housing and Urban Development (HUD) may provide assistance through the Section 8 Housing Choice Voucher program.
+The Department of Housing and Urban Development (HUD) can provide assistance with the Section 8 Housing Choice Voucher program.
 Section 8 allows Public Housing Authorities (PHAs) to cover most or in some cases all of your rent for select housing units.

-The amount PHA's cover is based on Payment Standards which is closely tied to Fair Market Rents click either of the prior to learn more.
+The amount PHAs cover is based on Payment Standards which are closely tied to Fair Market Rents.

 Do I Qualify For Section 8?